 Membership.
-The Committee shall consist of six professors of the SOM Faculty on the Wichita Campus.
+The Committee shall consist of seven professors of the SOM Faculty on the Wichita Campus.
 All professors shall be eligible for membership.
-The Wichita faculty will elect three committee members and the Dean of the Wichita campus will appoint three.
+The Wichita faculty will elect three committee members and the Dean of the Wichita campus will appoint four.

 Term of Membership.
-The term shall be three years with members eligible to serve consecutive terms.
+The term of elected faculty shall be three years.
+The term of appointed faculty shall be 1-3 years, determined by the Dean.
+All members are eligible to serve consecutive terms.
 Terms shall be staggered to ensure orderly rotation of members.

-The Committee shall annually elect one member to serve as Chair.
-The Chair shall be a voting member of the committee.
+The committee shall annually elect one member to serve as Chair.
 The committee members will elect a Vice-Chair at their first meeting in September.
-The Vice-Chair will serve as Chair in the absence of the Chair, and assume the position of Chair in the following year.
-The Chair and Vice-Chair will serve one year terms.
+The Vice-Chair will serve as Chair in the absence of the Chair, The Chair and Vice-Chair will serve one year terms and shall be voting members of the committee.
 (See Appendix A2 and A3)

 Post Tenure Review Committee